SPECFEM/specfem2d/README_MANUAL.txt

 In section "# source parameters":
 The code now support multi sources.
 NSOURCE is the number of source.
-Parameters of the sources are displayed in the file CMTSOLUTION, which must be in the directory DATA.
+Parameters of the sources are displayed in the file SOURCE, which must be in the directory DATA.
+The components of a moment tensor source must be given in N.m, not in dyne.cm as in the DATA/CMTSOLUTION source file of the 3D version of the code.

 In section "# receiver line parameters for seismograms":
 SAVE_FORWARD determines if the last frame of a forward simulation is saved (.true.) or not (.false)